 Mechanism of Action

 Effect of food: Following administration of a single Glucovance 5 mg/500 mg tablet with either a 20% glucose solution or a 20% glucose solution with food, there was no effect of food on the Cmax and a relatively small effect of food on the AUC of the glyburide component.
 The Tmax for the glyburide component was shortened from 7.5 hours to 2.75 hours with food compared to the same tablet strength administered fasting with a 20% glucose solution.
-The clinical significance of an earlier Tmax for glyburide after food is not known.
-The effect of food on the pharmacokinetics of the metformin component was indeterminate.
+The effect of food on the pharmacokinetics of the metformin component of Glucovance was indeterminate.
+However, food is known to decrease the extent of and slightly delay the absorption of metformin, as shown by approximately a 40% lower mean peak plasma concentration (Cmax), a 25% lower area under the plasma concentration versus time curve (AUC), and a 35-minute prolongation of time to peak plasma concentration (Tmax) following administration of a single 850 mg tablet of metformin with food, compared to the same tablet strength administered fasting.
+The clinical relevance of these decreases is unknown.

-The absolute bioavailability of a 500 mg metformin hydrochloride tablet given under fasting conditions is approximately 50% to 60%.
+The absolute bioavailability of a 500 mg metformin tablet given under fasting conditions is approximately 50% to 60%.
 Studies using single oral doses of metformin tablets of 500 mg and 1500 mg, and 850 mg to 2550 mg, indicate that there is a lack of dose proportionality with increasing doses, which is due to decreased absorption rather than an alteration in elimination.
-Food decreases the extent of and slightly delays the absorption of metformin, as shown by approximately a 40% lower peak concentration and a 25% lower AUC in plasma and a 35-minute prolongation of time to peak plasma concentration following administration of a single 850 mg tablet of metformin with food, compared to the same tablet strength administered fasting.
-The clinical relevance of these decreases is unknown.
+At usual clinical doses and dosing schedules of metformin, steady-state plasma concentrations of metformin are reached within 24 to 48 hours and are generally <1 µg/mL.

 Sulfonylurea drugs are extensively bound to serum proteins.
 Displacement from protein binding sites by other drugs may lead to enhanced hypoglycemic action.
 In vitro, the protein binding exhibited by glyburide is predominantly non-ionic, whereas that of other sulfonylureas (chlorpropamide, tolbutamide, tolazamide) is predominantly ionic.
 Acidic drugs, such as phenylbutazone, warfarin, and salicylates, displace the ionic-binding sulfonylureas from serum proteins to a far greater extent than the non-ionic binding glyburide.
 It has not been shown that this difference in protein binding results in fewer drug-drug interactions with glyburide tablets in clinical use.

 The apparent volume of distribution (V/F) of metformin following single oral doses of 850 mg averaged 654±358 L. Metformin is negligibly bound to plasma proteins.
 Metformin partitions into erythrocytes, most likely as a function of time.

 The decrease of glyburide in the serum of normal healthy individuals is biphasic; the terminal half-life is about 10 hours.
 The major metabolite of glyburide is the 4-trans-hydroxy derivative.
 A second metabolite, the 3-cis-hydroxy derivative, also occurs.
 These metabolites probably contribute no significant hypoglycemic action in humans since they are only weakly active (1/400 and 1/40 as active, respectively, as glyburide) in rabbits.
 Glyburide is excreted as metabolites in the bile and urine, approximately 50% by each route.
 This dual excretory pathway is qualitatively different from that of other sulfonylureas, which are excreted primarily in the urine.

 Intravenous single-dose studies in normal subjects demonstrate that metformin is excreted unchanged in the urine and does not undergo hepatic metabolism (no metabolites have been identified in humans) nor biliary excretion.
-Renal clearance (see Table 1) is approximately 3.5 times greater than creatinine clearance, which indicates that tubular secretion is the major route of metformin elimination.
+Renal clearance (see Table 4) is approximately 3.5 times greater than creatinine clearance, which indicates that tubular secretion is the major route of metformin elimination.
 Following oral administration, approximately 90% of the absorbed drug is eliminated via the renal route within the first 24 hours, with a plasma elimination half-life of approximately 6.2 hours.
 In blood, the elimination half-life is approximately 17.6 hours, suggesting that the erythrocyte mass may be a compartment of distribution.

 No information is available on the pharmacokinetics of glyburide in patients with renal insufficiency.